 To celebrate its 100th anniversary, in 1995 Swarovski opened Swarovski Kristallwelten (Swarovski Crystal Worlds) at the site of the company’s founding in Wattens, Tyrol, Austria.
 Of all places, why was this small Austrian town chosen for the founding of this company, which is known worldwide for its sparkling jewelry and figurines?

 Daniel Swarovski was born in Bohemia (in today’s Czech Republic) on October 24, 1862.
 His father, Franz Anton Swarovski, was in charge of a local business that made small, hand-polished stones from glass and jewelry such as brooches, combs, or hat pins.
-This is where Daniel Swarovski laid the foundation for the grinder that would end up revolutionizing the world.
+This is where Daniel Swarovski laid the foundation for the cutting machine that would end up revolutionizing the world.

-Daniel Swarovski around 1880 at the age of about 18
+©Swarovski Corporate Archive: Daniel Swarovski around 1880 at the age of about 18

 First, however, he became acquainted with the Weis family and fell in love with their daughter Marie.
 Their three sons Wilhelm, Fritz, and Alfred were born between 1888 and 1891.
 There was no stopping Daniel Swarovski’s ingenuity: he tinkered with the production of metal pearls, experimented with cut glass beads, and invented a new kind of button eye.

 The economic breakthrough soon followed: there was a tremendous increase in the demand for cut glass crystals.
 Daniel Swarovski’s time had come.
 Together with his brother-in-law and business partner Franz Weis, he secured a patent in 1891 in Prague for his “machine for cutting crystal to perfection.”